 Films and DVDs

 The library does not take any periodicals, as hard copies are available at the University Library and departmental or faculty libraries.
-The library subscribes to the Journal Coordination Scheme which allows access to thousands of journals, which can be accessed electronically through ejournals@cambridge.
+The library subscribes to the Journal Coordination Scheme which allows access to thousands of journals, which can be accessed electronically through the library catalogue iDiscover or via the ebooks Libguide.

 Accessibility and support

 The library provides support and equipment to make the library more accessible.
-Library staff can provide a click and collect and scan and deliver service.
-A book fetching service is also available for the upper floors.
-We can work with you to discuss any specific needs or requirements you might have in terms of study space or access to resources.
-If you need any assistance or advice, please contact us at email@example.com or speak to a member of library staff.
+A Click and Collect (book fetching) and Scan and Deliver service is available for all students.
+Library staff can also work with you to discuss any specific needs or requirements you might have in terms of study space or access to resources.
+If you need any assistance or advice, please contact us at firstname.lastname@example.org or speak to a member of library staff.

 Alongside the college library, students also have access their faculty library/ies and the University Library.
 Watch a short introduction to Cambridge libraries that the University Library (UL) and Disability Resource Centre (DRC) put together, here.